Dogs with cancer need all the nutrients they can get to fight cancer.

 Omega-3 fatty acid sources can be found in fish oil, such as salmon oil and krill oil.

-How About Veggies?
+How About Vegetables?

 A bit of cooked vegetables can be added to a canine cancer diet to add bulk as well as to provide additional vitamins and minerals to the dog.

 Good vegetables include broccoli, cauliflower, shiitake mushrooms, cabbage, and red and yellow bell peppers.
 To help with digestion, you may want to steam and puree the vegetables before giving them to your dog.

 Supplementing the Canine Cancer Diet